 - 1 medium butternut squash peeled and cubed, or 1 package precubed squash

-- 4 tbsp walnut oil preferred or olive oil
+- 4 tablespoon walnut oil preferred or olive oil

 - 1.5-2 cups water see recipe note